hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/225_the_education_that_india_needs.md

 talented women like yourself versed in Vedanta, go to England to preach, I am sure that every year hundreds of men and women will become blessed by adopting the religion of the land of Bharata.
-The only woman who went over from our country was Ramâbâai; her knowledge of English, Western science and art was limited; still she surprised all.
+The only woman who went over from our country was Ramābāai; her knowledge of English, Western science and art was limited; still she surprised all.
 If anyone like you goes, England will be stirred, what to speak of America!
 If an Indian woman in Indian dress preach there the religion which fell from the lips of the Rishis of India — I see a prophetic vision — there will rise a great wave which will inundate the whole Western world.
-Will there be no women in the land of Maitreyi, Khanâ, Lilâvati, Sâvitri, and Ubhayabhârati, who will venture to do this?
+Will there be no women in the land of Maitreyi, Khanā, Lilāvati, Sāvitri, and Ubhayabhārati, who will venture to do this?
 The Lord knows.
 England we shall conquer, England we shall possess, through the power of spirituality. नान्यः पन्था विद्यतेऽयनाय — "There is no other way of salvation."
 Can salvation ever come by getting up meetings and